 Your AAA club may help you find the right vehicle at the right price.
 Some clubs offer member car–buying programs.
 Other AAA clubs participate in used–vehicle purchase programs in cooperation with experts in the field.
 The sales are member–only events that offer late–model, pre–owned vehicles with on–the–spot financing.

 To learn more about car–buying services, please contact your local AAA club or visit AAA.com/carbuying.

 This information was extracted from Buying a Vehicle, one in AAA's Straight Talk for Mature Drivers brochure series.
-For more information on this topic, please contact your local AAA Southern New England office.
+For more information on this topic, please contact your local AAA.

 Time to Stop